null

 What Are Bed Bugs, Anyway?

-Maybe you don't want to know.
-Bed bugs are non-flying, bloodsucking insects that have adapted to living close to their food source.
+Bed bugs (Cimex lectularius) are non-flying, bloodsucking insects that have adapted to living close to their food source.
 That means us.
 When they bite, they take a few drops of blood and inject saliva into our skin.
 Over time and repeated exposure, some people can become sensitized to bed bug saliva and develop irritations or even allergic reactions.
+Even then, some people chalk up such a skin reaction to a nighttime visit from a mosquito or spider.
+To most, however, their bite feels innocuous, so most people don't know they've been bitten.

 What Do Bed Bugs Look Like?

 Knowing exactly what you’re dealing with is the first step in any good pest control plan.
-Learn these unique characteristics of adult bed bugs so you can confidently identify them.
+Learn these characteristics of adult bed bugs so you can confidently identify them:

 • 6 legs